 Key Club (Advisor: Mrs. Yokajty-C120) - one of many clubs promoted by national Kiwanis Clubs, Key Club is an organization which strives to benefit and contribute to the Centerville area in order to build an improved community.
 Members participate in various community service events.
 All students are welcome to join.
-Meets monthly after school in the West Commons. \$23.00 Pay to Participate fee.
+Meets monthly after school in the East Commons (Tuesdays or Thursdays); The club will continue to have an online/remote activity each month for those who cannot attend in person. \$23.00 Pay to Participate fee, plus \$5.00 club dues to cover snacks and craft projects.

-Korean Club (Advisor: Mrs. Wassmann-E120) - see World Language Clubs
+Korean Club (Advisor: Mrs. Schwalich-W256) - see World Language Clubs